 Do you have short or long-term financial goals?
 Now may be a good time to think about the financial goals you want to set for yourself.
 Whatever your goal, having a spending plan will help you to monitor your progress and reach it sooner.

 There are a few questions you may want to ask yourself in order to put together a budget.

 Have you set some short and long-term financial goals?

 Do you have an Emergency Fund already?

-Are you aware of how much money comes in and goes out each month?
+Do you know how much money comes in and goes out monthly?

 Are you able to keep up with any debt payments you may have?